top of page

 The following morning, Christmas day, I stood outside my middle daughter's flat in a poorer part of town waiting for a lift.
 Tenements on either side were rundown and most were occupied by Asian families.
 One family of children habitually shouted 'Gori!'
 (Hindi for white girl) at my daughter as she walked home.
 Standing there freezing I wondered if this could be classed as a racially motivated hate crime.
 The thought, that such an utterance from a white child probably would be, was interrupted.
 My lift arrived.

 Lyn had mentioned that David’s elderly parents, both fans of my minor-celeb artist ex, were coming too, adding, 'Isla said she'd probably say something to you about the situation.'
-I dreaded any such talk.
 'Please ask her not to.'

 David collected antiquarian and rare Scottish books.
 His wife collected ceramics and jewellery.
 A generous woman in her fifties, Lyn loved Christmas and decorated their Arts and Crafts villa with a tree that could've leapt from the pages of Good Housekeeping.
 A 3 foot Santa leaned heavily against a book case, one hand on an old copy of The Scotichronicon.
 Close by a reindeer and an elf were seated primly side by side on a tapestry stool.
 The doorbell rang.
 A pair of real corgis exploded into a deafening welcome.
 On the way to answer it David handed me a large glass of champagne.
 I gulped down a third in one go.